-Viking Line is a Finnish cruise company which operates normally only one ship between Helsinki and Tallinn.
+Viking Line is a Finnish cruise company that operates normally only one ship between Helsinki and Tallinn.
 The travel time is 2 and half hours so the connection is a little slower compared to Tallink Silja.
 The cruise ship of Viking Line is not as new as the newest ships of Tallink Silja but the ship is still really modern and in good condition.
-In the summer time, Viking Line operates sometimes also another and slower ship on the route Tallinn-Helsinki-Stockholm.
+In the summertime, Viking Line operates sometimes also another and slower ship on the route Tallinn-Helsinki-Stockholm.

 The price level of Viking Line may be slightly cheaper than Tallink Silja's prices.
 One way ticket costs about 15 euros.
-A return ticket costs about 12 euros if you come back during the same day, otherwise it will cost more than 30 euros.
-As with all companies, weekends and summer season are more expensive time to travel than weekdays and the winter season.
+A return ticket costs about 12 euros if you come back on the same day, otherwise, it will cost more than 30 euros.
+As with all companies, weekends and the summer season are a more expensive time to travel than weekdays and the winter season.
 Travelling with Viking Line also gives you an option to book a cabin for overnight connection.

-One way ticket to Eckerö Line costs about 10 euros and a trip back is included if you travel during the same day.
-Otherwise, a return ticket booked on different day costs more.
-We recommend Eckerö Line for passengers wanting affordable ticket but still good enough quality.
+One-way ticket to Eckerö Line costs about 10 euros and a trip back is included if you travel during the same day.
+Otherwise, a return ticket booked on a different day costs more.
+We recommend Eckerö Line for passengers wanting affordable tickets but still good enough quality.

 What to Do Onboard?